dusk-and-dawn/HT-Webpage-version/README.md

 This habit tracking app was created for an object-oriented and functional programming course.
 It can record habits in general as well as concrete instances of them and then process the habit data to generate minor insights.

+## Functionality

+Users can create daily or weekly habits.
+These habits can be incremented either as having been completed today, or on any date in the past or future.
+A streak is automatically calculated for the user whenever they analyze a habit.
+Weekly habits have their streak counted as continued if there is any habit occurrence recorded within 7 days following the last recorded occurence.
+Individual habits can be further analyzed for even more insight.
+Habits can be deleted, either single occurences or the entire habit.
+The analytics module is only available (can only be opened) once at least one single habit is recorded.
+The entire application can be tested automatically.
+For the automated testing, data is supplied in the test_app.py file.

 ## Before first use

 __Python__